PierreBeaufils/Spotitracks/README.md

  README
 ===============

-React application to find repositories on Github thanks to Github API
+Node.js app for tracking your favorites tracks and artists thanks to Spotify API

 Installation
 --------------------